Southwest Zone

 UMPQUA HIKE-IN LAKES AND FOREBAYS: trout

-Fall can be a great time to check out these lakes.
 With cooler weather the fish should be biting.
-They should remain accessible over the weekend, but the higher elevation lakes may see some snow.
+In the forecast the higher elevation lakes are getting snow and may not be accessible.
 For a map of lakes stocked in the SW check out the ODFW's trout stocking map.

 The river remains open for hatchery Chinook and one adult wild chinook a day and five adult wild Chinook for the year from July 1 – Nov.
 30. Under permanent rule you can retain up to 5 jacks (hatchery or wild Chinook jacks) Chinook should be pushing upriver and coho are being found throughout the river.